UPDATED JAN 2019

-2016 has officially started and start the New Year off right with healthier options!
+Start the New Year off with healthier options!
 Here are my tops picks for the best healthy restaurants in Austin with farm-to-table, local and seasonal, vegan, paleo, and veggie-friendly options!

 Blue Dahlia Bistro